haydenwhayne/gpt-github-crawler/README.md

 # gpt-github-crawler

-The gpt-github-crawler is an innovative tool inspired by the [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler).
-It instead focuses on GitHub repositories, enabling users to crawl GitHub repository trees, match file patterns, and decode file contents.
-This tool is ideal for extracting and processing data from GitHub repositories to upload to your custom GPT.
+The gpt-github-crawler is an tool inspired by the [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler).
+Instead of crawling sites it crawls GitHub repositories, enabling users to crawl repository trees, match file patterns, and decode file contents.
+This tool is ideal for extracting and processing data from these repositories to upload to your custom GPT.

 ## Features